Anaemia in IBD

 Why are iron, vitamin B12 and folate important?

-your body, folate helps make new red blood cells, and vitamin B12 helps to keep your blood and nerve cells healthy.
-Almost half of people with IBD have iron deficiency anaemia.
+Iron helps to create red blood cells that carries oxygen around your body, folate helps make new red blood cells, and vitamin B12 helps to keep your blood and nerve cells healthy.
+Up to a quarter of people with IBD have iron deficiency anaemia.

 Common causes of anaemia in people with IBD